lsoft/DpdtInject/README.md

 # How to try

 Please refer to Dpdt.Injector nuget package at nuget.org.
-Keep in mind you need to set 'net5' target framework and 'preview' language version.
+Keep in mind you need to set 'net5' target framework.
 For example:

 ```
 <Project Sdk="Microsoft.NET.Sdk">